hex0cter/tech-notes/src/linux-unix/administrations/how-to-set-up-openvpn-server-on-ubuntu-14-04.md

 ![The OpenVPN Android app ready to connect to the VPN](https://assets.digitalocean.com/articles/openvpn_ubunutu/6.png)

+## Step 6 - Testing Your VPN Connection

 Once everything is installed, a simple check confirms everything is working properly.
 Without having a VPN connection enabled, open a browser and go to [DNSLeakTest](https://www.dnsleaktest.com/).

 The site will return the IP address assigned by your internet service provider and as you appear to the rest of the world.
 To check your DNS settings through the same website, click on Extended Test and it will tell you which DNS servers you are using.